jeffallen13/ewage/README.md

 ### Getting Started

-This repository contains the replication files for the paper, "Pay it forward (digitally): Sizing up the global impact of electronic wages on consumers’ digital payment propensity."
-Though it is possible to download individual files and copy raw code contents, it is recommended that users clone the repository into their local environment.
+This repository contains the replication files for the paper, "Pay it forward (digitally): sizing up the global impact of electronic wages on consumers’ digital payment propensity."
+Users can either clone the repository or download the zip file.
+Both options are available under the green **Code** drop-down button.

 The following execution scripts replicate the analysis in the paper: